Updated: February 2021.

-While ISPs often advertise ADSL2+ and ADSL services as having maximum downlink connection speeds of 24 Mbps and 8 Mbps, respectively, few broadband users will achieve such speeds.
+While ISPs used to advertise ADSL2+ and ADSL services as having maximum downlink connection speeds of 24 Mbps and 8 Mbps, respectively, few broadband users achieve such speeds.
 Broadband signals from the exchange suffer attenuation as they travels along the cable from the exchange to your broadband modem, reducing the speeds that can be delivered.

 Most modems can display the measured line loss.
 Using this figure, you can estimate your connection speeds using the graph below, which we have derived from a number of sources, including our own measurements.
 Note that the graph assumes an SNR target margin of about 6 dB – which is the default initial setting for BT exchange equipment.

 Chart of ADSL2/2+ and ADSL connection speed and line loss

 Visit our article Chart of ADSL and ADSL2+ speed versus distance for a corresponding chart of downlink connection speed against distance from the exchange.

 As can be seen, ADSL2+ can provide substantially higher downlink connection speeds compared with ADSL for those lucky enough to live relatively close to the BT exchange.
 For line losses between 40 dB and 50 dB, ADSL2+ provides relatively modest performance gains over basic ADSL, although these are certainly worth having!
 ADSL2+ may not provide noticeable gains for line losses above 55 dB.

 The table below provides the chart data in more granular form.
 Also included is an estimate for line length.
 Note that the length of the cables between your location and the BT exchange may be considerably more than the direct distance between your location and the exchange ‘as the crow flies’.
 This is because the cable first travels to a street cabinet, and there may be a number of possible routes.